-The Fund does not use derivatives to attain the environmental or social characteristics that the financial products promotes and is unlikely to invest in collective investment schemes to achieve its promoted objective.
-Therefore typically all of the investments are expected to be held directly.
+The Fund is permitted to use derivatives and collective investment schemes to achieve its promoted environmental or social characteristics.
+However, typically most of the investments are expected to be held directly.

 Monitoring of environmental or social characteristics

 The Fund's exclusions are coded and monitored on a pre and post trade basis as investment restrictions to prevent and detect investments that would not be compliant with the stated exclusions.
 Incidents are recorded, and resolved through an incident investigation process, and are reported as part of the SFDR periodic reporting.